 Since we won’t be at home for Easter for this year, I decided to whip up a batch of hot cross buns a couple of weeks early, putting my own spin on the classic recipe.

-This version replaces all-purpose flour with whole wheat pastry flour and butter with coconut oil to boost the “healthy” factor.
+This whole wheat hot cross bun recipe replaces the all-purpose flour with whole wheat pastry flour and butter with coconut oil to boost the “healthy” factor.

 I set aside the currants this year and kneaded plump dried tart cherries into the dough.
 They brought the perfect tangy sweetness to the buns, and the larger size made every bite more satisfying.
 Lemon works perfectly with dried cherries, as I found out when I made this Glazed Lemon & Dried Cherry Quick Bread, so I kicked up the glaze with the tang of lemon juice and zest.